asyncapi/website/content/docs/getting-started/hello-world.md

           type: string
           pattern: '^hello .+$'</code></pre>

-The first line tells us this is an AsyncAPI document and it's using version 2.0.0 of the specification.
-This line doesn't have to be the first one but it's a recommended practice.
+The first line of the specification starts with the document type (AsyncAPI) and the version (2.0.0) as a recommended practice.

-The second line is an identifier for our application.
-It is mandatory and must be unique so, when doing real stuff, don't use `hello-world-app` but instead something more "unique" like `urn:com:mycompany:hello-world-app`.
+The second line identifies the application and is both required and unique.
+In a real environment using 'urn:com:mycompany:hello-world-app' is considered unique and preferred rather than 'hello-world-app', for example.

 <pre class="language-yaml line-numbers" data-line="3-9"><code>asyncapi: '2.0.0'
 id: hello-world-app